 There’s no two ways about it.
 Moving into your first apartment is exciting.
 Finally having your own space and complete freedom is something every twenty-something looks forward to.
 From becoming an interior designer for the day to hosting your first house-warming—there’s a lot to look forward to.

-But along with all these exciting firsts comes a few things it’s important to get right.
+But along with all these exciting firsts comes a few things that are important to get right.
 You want your first experiences in your new apartment to be good ones, so it’s worth knowing a few tips that will help you on your way.

 Manage your finances

-To stay high and dry, it’s worth saving up the first few months rent in advance of your move in date.
+To stay high and dry, it’s worth checking out our money saving tips – and saving up the first few months’ rent in advance of your move in date.
 It might be frustrating at the time, when you’re still living with flatmates or your parents and know you have the money not to, but in the long run it’s the sensible thing to do.
-You know it deep down!

 Once you’re in your contract, there’s no going back.
 So, just in case you have any unexpected outgoings to factor in, having your rent money saved a few months in advance will be a blessing you’ll thank yourself for.

 Explore the surroundings